Major in Physical Education

 The Physical Education program (Teacher Education concentration) prepares students to become competent physical educators consistent with developmentally and instructionally appropriate guidelines provided by the Society of Health and Physical Educators-SHAPE America.
 Graduates of the program are eligible for certification by the Maryland State Department of Education as a PreK-12 Physical Education teacher.

-The Physical Education major with Teacher Education concentration includes the following phases:
+The Physical Education major with a Teacher Education concentration requires 94 total units.
+Minimum 50% of the units required for the major must be completed at Towson University.
+The major includes the following phases:

 Phase III of the program includes a capstone internship (KNES 492 and KNES 493) and completion of KNES 480.
 The capstone internship experience includes teaching placements at both an elementary and secondary school.
 The experience must be completed in Baltimore County, Carroll County, Harford County, Howard County or Anne Arundel County (or other counties as approved).
 Interns are not permitted to take any other courses during Phase III.